|Birth: ||Apr. 28, 1801|

 Helen Scrymgeour Johnstone Harris (1839 - 1917)*

-Note: When John died in 1848, he was originally buried in the rose garden at Annandale.
+Note: When John died in 1848, Margaret originally had him buried in the rose garden at their log cabin.
 In 1852, after the Chapel of the Cross was properly consecrated, Margaret had John's body moved to the church cemetery.
-Henry Vick is buried beside the Johnstones.

 Chapel of the Cross Cemetery